y00p/thai-tone/README.md

 # README #

 A Thai syllable can be spoken in five different tones: mid, low, falling, high and rising.
+The same syllable spoken in different tones often have different meanings.
 To determine the correct tone of a written syllable, you have to follow particular tone rules.

 (This tool follows the tone rules presented by Kris Willems on